splunk/public-o11y-docs/apm/apm-use-cases/troubleshoot-traces.rst

 .. _trace-analyzer-filter:

-Alex filter Trace Analyzer by http url value
+Alex filters Trace Analyzer by http url value
 ==============================================

 Alex adds the ``/checkout/{cardId}`` http url to the Trace Analyzer filter so that he can review traces for this specific endpoint.